DNApeople/SecretScratch/README.md

 ## Overview

 `SecretScratch` is a proof of concept [steganography](https://en.wikipedia.org/wiki/Steganography) tool used to embed files into scratch projects (`.sb3`files) & retrieve them.
-Essentially turning [scratch](hrrps://scratch.mit.edu) to a hosing platform (at least for smaller files)
+Essentially turning [scratch](hrrps://scratch.mit.edu) to a hosing platform for any type of file(at least for smaller files).

 ## Installation